 The College Council will not act as a review board to make decisions or recommendations in individual cases involving academic requirements and standards for granting degrees or involving the implementation of such academic requirements and standards.
 The College Council will not discuss and will not make recommendations to any group on particular personnel decisions in the faculty or administration.

 g.
-The Committee on Discipline.
-The committee will consist of four elected student members, two men and two women; four members of the faculty; and the dean of students, who serves as the chair, ex officio, without vote, and as record keeper.
-The faculty members of Committee on Discipline will be elected during a meeting of the faculty after nomination by the Committee of Six or after nomination from the floor.
+Community Standards Review Board The board will consist of four elected student members; fifteen or more selected student members, representing a pluralism of identities and class years; four members of the faculty; and the dean of students, or that person’s designee, who serves as the chair, ex officio, without vote.
+The faculty members of the Community Standards Review Board (CSRB) will be elected during a meeting of the faculty after nomination by the Committee of Six or after nomination from the floor.
 They will normally serve three-year terms, and their terms, when possible, will be staggered so as to maintain continuity from year to year.
-Incidents regarding violations of the student honor code may be adjudicated by a hearing panel.
-Members of the Committee on Discipline will serve on hearing panels.
+Incidents regarding violations of the Student Code of Conduct may be adjudicated by a hearing panel.
+Members will serve on CSRB panels.

-2. If one of the elected students resigns, the AAS will appoint an alternate of the same gender.
+2. If one of the elected students resigns, the AAS will appoint an alternate, and the alternate will be of the same gender identity as the student who resigned when possible.
 In the event elected students are not available, and substitutes are required to maintain the quorum for a case, a substitute will normally be appointed by the chair of the College Council.

 Student members will begin their two-year term on July 1 of the year of their election.

-At the beginning of each academic year, the dean of students or designee will schedule training for all members of the Committee on Discipline.
-In consultation with the committee, the dean of students or designee may, from time to time, schedule other such training to assist the committee.
+At the beginning of each academic year, the dean of students, or that person's designee, will schedule training for all members of the CSRB.
+In consultation with the board, the dean of students, or that person's designee, may, from time to time, schedule other such training to assist the board.

-Either the respondent or the complainant may appeal a decision by the Committee on Discipline, the dean of students, or the director of student conduct and community standards.
-All appeals are directed to the dean of the faculty.
-An appeal may come forward based on the following grounds: bias shown during any part of the student conduct process; material procedural error; the inappropriateness of the sanction; or the discovery of substantive new evidence that was not available at the time the decision was made.
+Either the respondent or the complainant may appeal a decision by the CSRB, the dean of students, or the director of community standards.
+All intellectual responsibility appeals and appeals of a decision of a CSRB panel are directed to the dean of the faculty.
+Appeals of non-intellectual responsibility-related decisions made by the director of community standards, or that person's designee (administrative adjudicator), are directed to the chief student affairs officer.
+An appeal may come forward based on the following grounds: bias shown during any part of the student conduct process; material procedural error; the inappropriateness of the sanction (respondent only); or the discovery of substantive new evidence that was not available at the time the decision was made.

-The respondent or the complainant must submit a written statement of appeal to the dean of the faculty, which must state the grounds and reason for the appeal, within ten business days of the date of the written finding.
-Upon receipt of the statement of appeal, the dean of the faculty will review the official records of the dean of students, director of student conduct and community standards or the committee’s proceeding, and other materials bearing on the case as necessary.
-The dean of the faculty may interview the parties to the dispute or anyone else involved in the hearing process, including the committee members.
+The respondent or the complainant must submit a written statement of appeal to the dean of the faculty or chief student affairs officer, as appropriate, which must state the grounds and reason for the appeal, within ten business days of the date of the written finding.
+Upon receipt of the statement of appeal, the dean of the faculty or chief student affairs officer will review the official records of the dean of students, director of community standards or the board’s proceeding, and other materials bearing on the case as necessary.
+The dean of the faculty or chief student affairs officer may interview the parties to the dispute or anyone else involved in the hearing process, including the panel members.

-For an appeal of a decision by the dean of students or the director of student conduct and community standards, the dean of the faculty may refer the case to a panel of the Committee on Discipline, consisting of two faculty members, one of whom will act as chair, and one student.
-For an appeal of a decision by the Committee on Discipline, the dean of the faculty may refer the case back to the original panel with instructions or may direct that the case be reviewed or reheard by a different panel of the Committee on Discipline, consisting of two faculty members, one of whom will act as chair, and one student.
-In the case of any such referral, the panel of the Committee on Discipline will report its findings and recommendations to the dean of the faculty, who will resolve the appeal.
+For an appeal of an intellectual responsibility decision by the dean of students or the director of community standards, the dean of the faculty may refer the case to a panel of the CSRB, consisting of two faculty members, one of whom will act as chair, and one student.
+For an appeal of a decision by the CSRB, the dean of the faculty may refer the case back to the original panel with instructions or may direct that the case be reviewed or reheard by a different panel of the CSRB.
+In the case of any such referral, the panel of the CSRB will report its findings and recommendations to the dean of the faculty, who will resolve the appeal.

-The dean of the faculty will render a decision with such terms as the dean of the faculty determines to be appropriate.
-The dean of the faculty’s decision is final, and no further appeal will be permitted.
+For any appeal, the dean of the faculty or chief student affairs officer will render a decision with such terms as the dean of the faculty or chief student affairs officer determines to be appropriate.
+The dean of the faculty’s or chief student affairs officer’s decision is final, and no further appeal will be permitted (voted by the faculty November 2017).

 Additional nominations may be made from the floor at the meeting.
 Candidates must receive the approval of a majority of the eligible voting members of the faculty present at the meeting in order to be elected.
 Ideally, two members of the Committee on Educational Policy should be elected in two out of three years, and one member elected in the third.
 In this way, overlapping terms will create a continuity of membership.
 The student members of the committee are elected for two-year terms, two members being elected in one year, and a third in the other, alternately.